 Watch an animation of transoral "scarless' robotic surgery to learn how it can be used as an alternative to traditional thyroid surgery - leaving patients without a visible neck scar.

-Why Choose Johns Hopkins for a Scarless Thyroidectomy?
+Why Choose Johns Hopkins for a Scarless Thyroidectomy or Parathyroidectomy?

-Patients seeking surgical removal of their thyroid or parathyroid can take comfort knowing Johns Hopkins is the leading scarless thyroidectomy center in the United States and the first hospital to offer a robotic option for scarless thyroidectomy.
+Patients seeking surgical removal of their thyroid or parathyroid can take comfort knowing Johns Hopkins is the leading scarless thyroidectomy and parathyroidectomy center in the United States, completing hundreds of these cases since 2016.
+Johns Hopkins was also the first hospital to offer a robotic option for scarless thyroidectomy, including utilization of the new Single Port robot.

-Am I a Candidate for a Scarless Thyroidectomy?
+Am I a Candidate for a Scarless Thyroidectomy or Parathyroidectomy?

 Candidates for this procedure may include patients diagnosed with:

-- Hyperparathyroidism from toxic nodules or Grave's disease
+- Hyperthyroidism from toxic nodules or Graves' disease

 Additional screening may be required to determine candidacy.
-Consult with one of our physicians for more information.
+Consult with one of our surgeons for more information.

 Comparing Results of Traditional Thyroidectomy and a Scarless Thyroidectomy